cysouw/graphicalgrammar/text/english.md

 ### Fries (1952) *The structure of English*

+Charles Carpenter Fries (November 29, 1887 – December 8, 1967)

+no graphics in "American English Grammar" (1940), probably one of the first real corpos-linguistic grammars of English.

-[@fries1952: 272] (Pike is a student of Fries, Fries might have been inspired by Pike 1943 here)
+graphics in [@fries1952: 272] (Pike is a student of Fries, Fries might have been inspired by Pike 1943 here)

 ### Bar-Hillel (1953) *A Quasi-Arithmetical Notation for Syntactic Description*